Kodotautas/Data-Engineering/5_LT_companies_cars/README.md

 - optimize code as best as can
 - create pipeline with Dataflow
 - create looker studio dashboard
-- need to create dbt model or schedule bigquery table, how?
+- need to create dbt model or schedule bigquery table, how? scheduled queries
-- possible connect more data like companies employes number?
 - is there relationship between luxury cars and salary